 At the University Library, we use the Boggs and Lewis Area Classification Schedule to organize our maps.
-Unlike the Library of Congress Classification System that we use for books, in Boggs and Lewis the subject matter of a map is superseded in importance by the geographical area it covers.
-So, this means that when you go to find maps in the map cabinets, they are organized first by area, and then by subject (e.g. topographic, geological, political, etc.)
+Unlike the Library of Congress Classification System that we use for books or journals, in Boggs and Lewis the subject matter of a map is secondary in importance to the geographical area it covers.
+This means that when you go to find maps in the map cabinets, they are organized first by area, and then by subject (e.g. topographic, geological, political, etc.)

 Different areas of the world are represented by numbers: